 Cybersecurity audits

-The CCPA states that any business whose data processing activities pose a significant risk to consumers must conduct an annual cybersecurity audit.
+The CCPA requires any business whose data processing activities pose a significant risk to consumers to conduct an annual cybersecurity audit.
 The regulations clarify that “significant risk” entails processing either:

 - Personal data of 250,000 or more consumers